akdombrowski/jwt-authn/README.md

 https://cdn.jsdelivr.net/npm/jwt-authn@1.0.39/lib
 ```

-If using for the command line support (or it'll only be available in the current directory's node_modules folder):
+If using for the command line support (don't forget the global flag or it'll only be available in the current directory's node_modules folder):

 ```Shell
 npm install -g jwt-authn
 ```

+Or with yarn:
 ```Shell
 yarn global install jwt-authn
 ```